Is SEO Worth It in 2024? Check These 2 Things to Find Out

 If you’re hiring someone to do your SEO, do the same thing that you did for the agency – ask them to show case studies and organic growth from previous projects.

 If you’re learning it yourself or hiring an entry-level person to dabble with SEO, here’s my advice: Take advantage of the massive wealth of free SEO resources and act as a sponge (I’m self-taught, and you could be too).
-My personal favorite SEO resources are from Gotch SEO – their article How to Learn SEO is a great place to start.
-Some other big ones are Ahrefs, Moz, Neil Patel, and Search Engine Journal.
+HubSpot’s SEO tutorial is a good place to get started with the basics.
+Some other big ones are Ahrefs, Moz, Gotch SEO, Neil Patel, and Search Engine Journal.

 My second piece of advice: Be patient.
 SEO takes time.
 Don’t get discouraged if you don’t see immediate results.
 It can take anywhere between 6 months to a year to start benefiting from SEO.